nbe95/home-office-light/README.md

 This is why I ~~got bored and~~ made a Home Office Indicator light using **LED strips attached to two engraved glass tiles**!
-Those tiles are mounted outside my (very small) office room and indicate to the outside world whether I am in an important call or video conference, not wanting to be disturbed.
-Plus, a ring button is attached to it which produces a buzzer sound inside.
+Those tiles are mounted outside my (very small) office room and indicate to the outside world whether I am in a very important call or video conference, not wanting to be disturbed.
+Plus, a ring button is attached to it, which produces a buzzer sound inside.

-The entire device is running on a Raspberry Pi in a Docker container with a web frontend.
-A few push buttons mounted at my desk and attached to an Arduino Yún - which I call *the Remote* - control the state of the Home Office Light via network.
-Of course, the light can also be turned to any state from any device within the local network, too.
+The entire device is running on a Raspberry Pi in a Docker container and also offers a web frontend.
+A few push buttons mounted at my desk and attached to an Arduino Yún - which I pretentiously call *the Remote* - control the state of the light via network.
+Of course, it can be turned to any state from devices within the local network, too.

-> Since I'm no longer living in the apartment when I had this Home Office Indicator up and running, I archived this repo and won't keep it up to date. :headstone:
+> :headstone: Since I'm no longer living in the apartment when I had this Home Office Indicator up and running, I archived this repo and won't keep it up to date.
+But feel free to use!

 ## :traffic_light: The Light